ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 ### Corporate social responsiveness

 * It refers to the capacity of a corporation to respond to social pressures.
 * Thus, a socially responsive corporation uses its resources to anticipate social issues and develop policies, programs, and other means of dealing with them.
+(Like NASA satellite image of crop burning in Punjab and Haryana)